 Reading on a daily basis is vital when children are in Year One and Two.
 Children will bring their reading books home every evening and the role of the adult is to listen and support them.
 It is important to remind them to use different strategies to read new words.
 Sounding out the word, looking at the pictures and looking for words within words are ways in which the child can read an unknown word.
 Just as important is discussing the book to check that the child has understood what they have read.
-Children will have a reading record which families should sign or comment in each time they read with the child.
+Families will need to download the Go read app which is how you can log your child's reading at home.
+If you need more information or support with this app, please contact the school office.